 Third-Party Batteries

-Third-party batteries are never as good as official batteries, and it’s sometimes more like a dice roll when it comes to getting a good or bad battery.
+Third-party batteries are never as good as official batteries, and choosing a good or bad battery is sometimes more like a dice roll.

 Typically, third-party batteries require breaking in by charging them fully and depleting them several times before functioning at their best.